jgable2885/streamlit_ui_rep/README.md

 To reproduce our work in this project, please follow the steps below:
 1. Exploratory Data Analysis (EDA):
-   For generating results and figures in EDA, execute the code in the 'Capstone_EDA.ipynb' file .
+   For generating results and figures in EDA, execute all code cells in the 'Capstone_EDA.ipynb' file .
+2. Predictive Model Development:
-2. For training the toxicity prediction models and performing preliminary evaluations, run the code in 'Capstone_prelim_model_testing.ipynb' the toxicity model including model training and preliminary evaluations:
+   * For training the toxicity prediction models and performing preliminary evaluations, run all code cells in 'Capstone_prelim_model_testing.ipynb'.
-4. Execute the code in
+   * For performing the advanced model evaluations, execute all code cells in 'Capstone_advanced_model_evaluation.ipynb'.
+3. Idea Generation:
+   * For developing similarity search algorithm, refer to this notebook?
+   * For developing idea tool via the matched molecular pairs approach, refer to this other notebook?
+4. User interface:
+   * To test the experience on our fully deployed Detox web-application: visit [UpdateURL](https://luyingamypei-capstone-ui-app-amgnts.streamlit.app/),
+   * To enable the development of this web application:
+    I. Clone the GitHub repository with all required folders and files that can be found in the current [GitHub repository](https://github.com/luyingamypei/capstone_ui).
+    * app.py: main code for building the Streamlit application and deploying the product
+    * requirements.txt: contains all libraries and packages required for app.py to work
+    * packages.txt: contains an extension package (libxrender1) required
+    * 'AFPmodel' folder containing the pre-trained model stored as checkpoints
+    * mmpdb_ideas.py: pre-built algorithm for idea generation that will be loaded by app.py
+    * AllHepG2.mmpdb: library of new molecules previously generated using the HepG2 dataset
+    * anything else?
+    II.
+Log in to Streamlit Cloud and follow the instructions to deploy the app.
+         For more information, refer to [How to Deploy an App on Streamlit Cloud](https://docs.streamlit.io/streamlit-community-cloud/get-started/deploy-an-app)

 ## Help